thecodelearner/fv/README.md

-# futureval
+# Future Value of a series of manthly payments

-A simple 'C' programming implementation to estimate future income from interest for a series of monthly payments
+## A simple 'C' programming implementation to estimate future income from interest for a series of monthly payments